sequenceiq/blog/source/_posts/2014-07-16-announcing-cloudbreak.markdown

 ###Cloudbreak CLI

 As we automate everything and we are a very DevOps focused company we are always trying to create easy ways to interact with our systems and API’s.
 In case of Cloudbreak we have created and released a [command line shell](https://github.com/sequenceiq/cloudbreak-shell), the Cloudbreak CLI.
 The CLI allows you to use all the REST calls, and it has a large number of easing commands.
 Interactive help and completion is available.

-###Cloudbreak UI

-For those who do not want to use the REST API but would like to explore the capabilities of the Hadoop as a Service API first, we propose checking our hosted [Cloudbreak UI](https://cloudbreak.sequenceiq.com/).
-Cloudbreak UI is the easiest way to start exploring the system - a secure and intuitive way to launch on-demand Hadoop clusters.

 ##What’s next?